bknight72/BMI-calculator/README.md

 BMI calculator made as part of a udemy course in learning Flutter.
 Main focus was on UI design and implementation.

 Worth noting that I added cool gradient color schemes to the cards and also replaced the male/female toggle with a tractor/anchor toggle because its funny.
+Inspiration for color scheme came from https://dribbble.com/shots/16280705-Sharing-services-analytics-dashboard

 ## Final Product
 ![bmi_ben](https://user-images.githubusercontent.com/79337953/130691727-5fcc8ef7-6e08-40f3-95a4-d938054ecb42.gif)